HannahXF/OKzoomers_bhuiyanS-chanM-friedH-olinJ/README.md

 **LAUNCH CODES**

 - Clone the project from [here](https://github.com/IanHF/OKzoomers_bhuiyanS-chanM-friedH-olinJ).
 No key generation needed.
-- Within the OKzoomers_bhuiyanS-chanM-friedH-olinJ directory, run in your terminal `pip install -r doc/requirements.txt`
+- Within the OKzoomers_bhuiyanS-chanM-friedH-olinJ directory, run in your terminal `virtualenv venv`
+- Then `source venv/bin/activate`
+- Then `pip install -r doc/requirements.txt`
-- Run App.py to run the project.
+- Then `python app.py` or `python3 app.py` to run the project.
 - Play games!
 WIn cards!
 Have fun!